faegannn/trading-briefs/README.md

    - **Name:** `GMAIL_APP_PASSWORD`
    - **Secret:** `mzal yqux vetu mwcn` (paste exactly — spaces OK, will be stripped)
    - Click **Add secret**
 You should now see both secrets listed (values hidden — that's expected and correct).
+News headlines + watchlist earnings are pulled from Yahoo Finance automatically (no API key needed).

 ### Step 4 — Enable Actions on the repo